NCALM-UH/CODEM/docs/details.md

 ## Assumptions and Limitations
-* `MODEM` assumes the Foundation and AOI data has been preprocessed to remove stray data, e.g., in-air points from atmospheric returns in lidar point clouds.
-Additional preprocessing filters can be added to `MODEM` if necessary.
+* `CODEM` assumes the Foundation and AOI data has been preprocessed to remove stray data, e.g., in-air points from atmospheric returns in lidar point clouds.
+Additional preprocessing filters can be added to `CODEM` if necessary.
-* DSM data (GeoTIFF format) must not contain a rotation or differing scales in the X and Y directions (these are defined by the transform in the GeoTIFF file). `MODEM` will abort the registration process if either of these conditions is encountered.
+* DSM data (GeoTIFF format) must not contain a rotation or differing scales in the X and Y directions (these are defined by the transform in the GeoTIFF file). `CODEM` will abort the registration process if either of these conditions is encountered.
-* Very small areas (e.g., 100 x 100 meters) or very coarse resolution data (e.g., a DSM with 10 meter pixels) may contain insufficient information for `MODEM` to solve the registration.
+* Very small areas (e.g., 100 x 100 meters) or very coarse resolution data (e.g., a DSM with 10 meter pixels) may contain insufficient information for `CODEM` to solve the registration.
 * Data file formats are currently limited to the following (more can be added if necessary):
     * Point Clouds: LAS, LAZ, and BPF
     * DSMs: GeoTIFF
     * Mesh: PLY and OBJ
-* `MODEM` cannot handle large (> 50%) differences in scale between Foundation and AOI data.
+* `CODEM` cannot handle large (> 50%) differences in scale between Foundation and AOI data.
 * If data a lacks linear unit type, meters will be assumed.